hasira09/auto_mob_v1/README.md

 ## Technologies

-•	We used the flutter framework with the dart as a programming language, google cloud as a cloud platform, and firebase as a database.
+•	We used the dart framework with flutter as our main technology, Google Cloud Platform as the cloud platform, and Firebase as the Database.

-•	Here we used the options of google cloud: authentication, google firestore, google storage, and real-time database.
+•	Here we used the options of google cloud as follows : Authentication, Google Firestore, Google Storage, and Real-time Database.

 ## Features

-There are email password authentication and google authentication.
-After signing in this way, you will go to the signup page.
-You can log into the account using the username and password, or you can log in through Gmail.
+Email and Password authentication and google authentication.
+After signing in this way, you will be directed to the signup page.
+Before loging in you should confirm your email.
+You can log into the account using the username and password after that or you can log in through the Google Account.
-After going to the account, you can see the home page.
-Here there are six main menus: location, attendance, view profile, payment, emergency, and setting.
+After Loging in to the account, you can see the home page.
+Here there are six main menus: Location, Attendance, View Profile, Payment, Emergency, and Setting.
 #### 1. Location
-By giving the current location of the student and the shuttle, you can find out how far the bus is.
-A poli line is used for this.
+By providing the current location of the user you can track the shuttle details as the Distance and Time.
+A Polyline is used for this purpose.
 #### 2. Attendance
 Students can mark their attendance themselves.
 All these attendances are shown on a separate page.
 The attendance page contains the input date, time, index number, and route.
 #### 3. View Profile